Flexible Spending Accounts

 Debit cards cannot be used for DCAP expenses.

 GIC-eligible employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork or during annual open enrollment any year for participation in the following plan year and are provided enrollment information at each of these times.

-The monthly, pre-tax participation fee for one or both plans is $2.00, payroll deducted once per month.
+Monthly fee for HCSA & DCAP: The pre-tax participation fee for one or both plans is $2.00, payroll deducted once per month.